turtledb/cloudbees-api-client/README.md

 =========
 [CloudBees OAuth service](http://wiki.cloudbees.com/bin/view/RUN/OAuth) lets your app interact with CloudBees OAuth service.

-Create BeesClient using clientId and clientSecret BeesClient constructor given above create the client's instance using CloudBees account's apikey and secret.
+Create BeesClient instance using clientId and clientSecret

+BeesClient constructor given above creates instance using CloudBees account's apikey and secret.
 If you want to create BeesClient instance using OAuth app's clientId and secret use the code below:

     //Create BeesClient using your OAuth app's clientId and clientSecret BeesClient bees = new BeesClient(clientId, clientSecret);